Officers and Executive Board Members

 Maggie has been actively involved in the community serving on the boards of organizations such as Rogue Valley Red Cross, Goodwill Industries, Children’s Miracle Network Leadership, United Way of Jackson County, Providence Hospital Festival of Trees, Addictions Recovery Center (ARC), Women’s Leadership, Community Dispute Resolution Center and Community Business Education Center.

-In her spare time, she heads to Portland, OR, to visit her daughters and their husbands.
-Two months ago they all welcomed Maggie’s first grandchild.
+In her spare time, she heads to Portland, OR, to visit her daughters and their husbands and Maggie’s first grandchild.

 Moneeka Settles is the Program Coordinator for the Innovation and Leadership degree at Southern Oregon University.
 She teaches both Intercultural Communication and Organizational Communication at S.O.U.
 She holds a Master’s Degree in Organizational Leadership from Columbia University.
 She has advocated for and taught many young women how to best understand how their voices are used in the classroom and the workplace.